-I should point out here that the term, "conspiracy," is merely a legal term describing the planning or plotting of a crime by two or more persons.
+The term, "conspiracy," is merely a legal term describing the planning or plotting of a crime by two or more persons.

 If I had reached the conclusion that only one person was involved in planning and carrying out the murder of Kurt Cobain, we would be discussing a "Murder Theory," not a "Conspiracy Theory".